Tie a Bubble Egg Pattern

 Bind the yarn down with about 1/8 inch of tight wraps.
 Leave the thread hanging near the front to be ready to dub inside color in place.
 Trim off rear excess very close.

-Apply a small amount of dubbing forward where it will support the forward fibers agains water pressure pushing back as the egg is drawn through the water.
+Apply a small amount of dubbing forward where it will support the forward fibers against water pressure pushing back as the egg is drawn through the water.

 Use scissor points (no cutting) to split forward yarn.
 One center horizontal split right at the hook eye.
 The lower half of the yarn is split strait down through the center so it will pass back past the hanging thread and the hook bend.